Wally Cox: Career

 Other roles included the hero of the series The Adventures of Hiram Holliday, based on a series of short stories by Paul Gallico and co-starring Ainslie Pryor.
 He was a regular occupant of the upper left square on the television game show Hollywood Squares, and voiced the animated cartoon character Underdog.
 He also was a guest on the game show What's My Line? and on the pilot episodes of Mission: Impossible and It Takes a Thief.
 Cox made several appearances on Here's Lucy, as well as The Beverly Hillbillies, Lost in Space, I Spy and evening talk shows.
 He played a pickpocket in an episode of Car 54, Where Are You?.
 He also appeared on The Twilight Zone, season five, episode number 140, titled "From Agnes—With Love".

 He played character roles in more than 20 motion pictures and worked frequently as a guest star in television drama, comedy and variety series in the 1960s and early 1970s.
-These included a supporting role in 20th Century Fox's unfinished film Something's Got to Give (1962), which is Marilyn Monroe's last film.
+These included a supporting role in 20th Century Fox's unfinished film Something's Got to Give (1962), which is starring Marilyn Monroe, Dean Martin and Cyd Charisse.
 He was cast as a down-on-his-luck prospector seeking a better life for his family in an episode of Alias Smith and Jones, a Western comedy; and in Up Your Teddy Bear (aka Mother) (1970), he starred with Julie Newmar.
 His television and screen persona was that of a shy, timid but kind man who wore thick eyeglasses and spoke in a pedantic, high-pitched voice.

 Cox wrote a number of books, including Mister Peepers: A Sort of Novel, co-written with William Redfield, which was created by adapting several scripts from the television series; My Life as a Small Boy, an idealized depiction of his childhood; a parody and update of Horatio Alger in Ralph Makes Good, which was probably originally a screen treatment for an unmade film intended to star Cox; and a children's book, The Tenth Life of Osiris Oakes.